-Of course our arrival in The White City introduces us to Boudicca (who I confess I think was my favourite character!).
+Of course, our arrival in The White City introduces us to Boudicca (who I confess I think was my favorite character!).
 I thought she was fascinating.
 She sort of comes across as lonely despite the fact she seems to know everyone.
-When she takes Aed and Ronan in, you feel that while she’s doing it partly because she’s a kind hearted woman, she also needs something to fill a hole in her life.
+When she takes Aed and Ronan in, you feel that while she’s doing it partly because she’s a kind-hearted woman, she also needs something to fill a hole in her life.
 Is that just me reading into the character?
 Or was that part of the design?

 Oh, no, that was very deliberate; you hit the nail on the head!
 It’s quite possible to have a wide network and still lack for something, and that’s exactly the situation in which Boudicca found herself.

 She’s also a very nuanced character.
 She has this kind and generous manner, but also comes across as someone in control.
 But at the festival she gets drunk and you see this other side of her, a little more loose and reckless maybe.
 This carries over to other characters other than the main three.
-While there are a couple of characters who are very obviously evil, many other characters you don’t like at first, or are suspicious of (like Boudicca’s brother) are more than just one dimensional villains.
-It makes things interesting for the reader as you’re never sure about the characters motivation.
+While there are a couple of characters who are very obviously evil, many other characters you don’t like at first or are suspicious of (like Boudicca’s brother) are more than just one-dimensional villains.
+It makes things interesting for the reader as you’re never sure about the motivation of the characters.
 Are they good?
 Or bad?
 Do you enjoy writing these more grey characters?

 I personally think that just about everyone is “morally gray” in reality.
 To this end, I find that it’s not as important to assign a character a spot on the good guy/bad guy scale as it is to work out the details of their personality, and that allows any character tension to feel more natural.
 I found myself doing a lot of this in the two later books, and ultimately had a lot of fun with it.
 Not all “bad guys” are mean, aggressive, or even malicious.
 And not all “good guys” are decent.